ppnwt/react-folder-structure/README.md

 - React js is frontend library of javascripts
 - Components-Based

+## Why react?

+- Flexibility
+  -- the React code is easier to maintain and is flexible due to its modular structure.
+- Performance
+  -- The core of the framework offers a virtual DOM program and server-side rendering
+- Reusable Components
+  -- It saves time for developers as they don’t have to write various codes for the same features

 ## Javascripts need to know before learning react.js

 - Callback Functions in JavaScript, map(), filter(), setTimeout()